Galactic diffuse gamma-ray emission from GeV to PeV energies in light of up-to-date cosmic ray measurements: Model of diffuse emission

-Using the propagation parameters derived above, we fit the injection spectra of protons and helium nuclei which are most relevant to the calculation of diffuse $\gamma$-rays.
-The data used in the fitting include those measured by Voyager-1 \citep{2016ApJ...831...18C}, AMS-02 \citep{2021PhR...894....1A, 2017PhRvL.119y1101A}, DAMPE \citep{2019SciA....5.3793A,2021PhRvL.126t1102A}, IceTop \citep{2019PhRvD.100h2002A} and KASCADE-Grande \citep{2013APh....47...54A}.
-Since the measurements around the knee region show remarkable differences among different experiments, we fit the data with high and low flux assumptions to give an uncertainty band of the results.
+Fixing the propagation parameters derived from fitting to the intermediate mass nuclei, we get the injection spectra of protons, helium nuclei, electrons, and positrons which are most relevant to the calculation of diffuse $\gamma$-rays.
+The proton and helium data used include those measured by Voyager-1 \citep{2016ApJ...831...18C}, AMS-02 \citep{2021PhR...894....1A,2017PhRvL.119y1101A}, DAMPE \citep{2019SciA....5.3793A,2021PhRvL.126t1102A}, IceTop \citep{2019PhRvD.100h2002A} and KASCADE-Grande \citep{2013APh....47...54A}.
+Since the measurements around the knee region show remarkable differences among different experiments, we try to match the data with high and low flux assumptions to give an uncertainty band of the results.
 For positrons and electrons we use the positron spectrum measured by AMS-02 \citep{2019PhRvL.122d1102A}, the total electron plus positron spectra measured by Voyager-1 \citep{2016ApJ...831...18C}, AMS-02 \citep{2019PhRvL.122j1101A}, and DAMPE \citep{2017Natur.552...63D}.
-The fitting source parameters are given in Tables \ref{tab:inj_phe} and \ref{tab:inj_ep}.
-Fig.~\ref{fig:phe_ep} shows the fitting results of protons, helium nuclei, positrons, and total electrons plus positrons, compared with the data.
+The derived source parameters are given in Tables \ref{tab:inj_phe} and \ref{tab:inj_ep}.
+Fig.~\ref{fig:phe_ep} shows the spectra of protons, helium nuclei, positrons, and total electrons plus positrons, compared with the data.
 The major spectral structures of these particles can be properly reproduced.
-Note that here we assume that the spectral structures are due to the source injection.
-Alternative models including the change of the diffusion coefficient\footnote{For example, breaks of the secondary-to-primary ratios revealed by recent measurements \citep{2021PhR...894....1A,2022SciBu..67.2162D} suggest possible changes of the standard propagation framework of CRs \citep{2023FrPhy..1844301M}.} \citep[either the spectrum or the spatial distribution;] []{2012ApJ...752...68V,2017PhRvL.119x1101G,2012ApJ...752L..13T,2018PhRvD..97f3008G, 2021PhRvD.104l3001Z} or the inclusion of discrete sources \citep{2013APh....50...33S,2019JCAP...10..010L,2021JCAP...05..012Z} are beyond the scope of the current work.